volar-is/volaris-gui/README.md

 THIS IS IN DEVELOPEMENT, IT IS GOING TO BE SLOW.

+BUILDS DO NOT WORK!
+APP WORKS PROPERLY USING PNPM TAURI DEV THOUGH.

 ## Features

 - **File Encryption & Decryption**: Easily encrypt or decrypt files with just a few clicks.